 5. Transport

-How much you spend on transport will depend on how much you use your car (if you have one) and how far you live from your workplace, the supermarket and anywhere else you regularly need to commute to.
-According to the Australasian Railway Association (ARA), a single person who lives 5km from the city and owns a car but commutes to work by public transport every day spends about $2,572 on car running costs a year.
+How much you spend on transport will depend on how much you use your car (if you have one) or public transport, and how far you live from your workplace, the supermarket and anywhere else you regularly need to commute to.
+According to the Australian Automobile Association (AAA), the average Australian household spends $434.77 per week on car running costs, which works out to be $22,608 per year!
+That figure includes car loan payments, fuel, insurance, servicing and tyres, rego, tolls, roadside assistance, and public transport.

 Upfront costs of moving out